Learning fluid physics from highly turbulent data using sparse physics-informed discovery of empirical relations (SPIDER): Sparse physics-informed discovery of empirical relations

 The immense size of the entire data set comprising $2.6\times 10^{13}$ ``measurements'' illustrates the challenges faced by a purely data-driven approach.
 The locality property radically reduces the number of possible functional relations between measurements by constraining these to a small spatiotemporal neighborhood of a given point.
 In particular, for smooth continuous fields, such functional relations have to be expressed in terms of their values and partial derivatives.
 For systems that are invariant with respect to spatial and temporal translation, a functional relation can be expressed in the form of a Volterra series

 where $c_n$ are coefficients and ${\bi f}_n$ are products of the fields and their partial derivatives.
 For systems with translational symmetry in space and time, the most general relations of this type are nonlinear PDEs with constant coefficients.
 Most prior work focused on evolution equations, which are special cases of \eqref{eq:volterra} where $c_1=1$ and ${\bi f}_1$ is the first-order temporal derivative of one of the fields.
-Other special cases include differential equations that do not involve temporal derivatives and algebraic relations between the fields that involve no derivatives at all, which have largely been ignored by the machine learning literature.
+Other special cases include differential equations that do not involve temporal derivatives and algebraic relations between the fields that involve no derivatives at all, which have largely been ignored by the machine learning literature in the context of spatially extended systems.

-Our aim here is to identify a parsimonious mathematical model of the flow in the form of a system of PDEs involving the velocity and pressure fields, ${\bi u}$ and $p$, with appropriate boundary conditions.
+Our aim here is to identify a parsimonious mathematical model of the flow in the form of a system of PDEs, along with appropriate boundary conditions, directly from data representing the velocity and pressure fields, ${\bi u}$ and $p$.
 The key observation here is that the form of the functional relations \eqref{eq:volterra} can be restricted sufficiently using the rotational symmetry constraint.
-All terms ${\bi f}_n$ have to transform in the same way under rotations and reflections, with the transformation rule corresponding to a particular representation of the rotational symmetry group.
-For instance, for non-relativistic systems, the symmetry group involves rotations about any axis in three-dimensional space, with the representations corresponding to tensors of various ranks.
-Here we will restrict our attention to the two lowest rank tensors, i.e., scalars and vectors, although the same approach trivially extends to tensors of any rank.
+All terms ${\bi f}_n$ have to transform in the same way under rotations and reflections, with the transformation rule corresponding to a particular representation of the orthogonal symmetry group O(3).
+For non-relativistic systems, the symmetry group involves rotations about any axis in three-dimensional space and reflections across any plane, with the representations corresponding to tensors of various ranks.
+Here we will restrict our attention to the two lowest rank tensors, i.e., scalars and vectors, although the same approach trivially extends to tensors of any rank \citep{golden2023}.